 The ability to embed over 50 different apps makes it a cherry on top.

-Another service that offers drag and drop editor, Papyrs is one that is tough to beat in this list.
+Another service that offers drag and drops editor, Papyrs is one that is tough to beat on this list.
 It’s wise to say their features are carefully crafted to not bow down against other services because they have literally everything you might be looking for.

 You can drag and drop notes, files, documents, forms, and other elements to your members.
 At the end of the day, you can seamlessly view reports and analyze your workflow.

-A flabbergasting all-in-one knowledge management system, AllAnswered goes by their name.
+A flabbergasting all-in-one knowledge management system, AllAnswered goes by its name.
 It answers all your questions with their service.
-You can have the force of a community, wiki, Q & A section, and workflow all mashed into one single system.
+You can have the force of a community, wiki, Q & A section, and workflow mashed into one system.
 And the best part?
 You can get access to them all for one single affordable price.

-Before committing to their paid plan, you can make use of their free trial.
+Before committing to their paid plan, you can use their free trial.